nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-media-publishing.md

 </component>
 ```

-Your service implementation must implement the&nbsp;`MediaPublishingProvider` interface or extend any other class that implements this interface.
+Your service implementation must implement the `MediaPublishingProvider` interface or extend any other class that implements this interface.

 #### Step 2: Contribute an OAuth provider